Our Response to Covid-19

 In November of 2008, we started this business because we felt that the food system was broken.
 We had no idea what we were in for in 2020.
 In March of this year, the world changed.
 COVID-19 has upended everything we know to be true.
 Soupergirl was thrown – shaken to the core.
 Once we regained our footing, we knew it was time to help.
 Being labeled “essential” took on a deep meaning for us.

 The first thing we set up was a hospital donation pack.
-We’ve joined together with our customers to deliver thousands of units of soups and salads to front-line medical staff all over the Washington, DC area.
+In the spring and summer of 2020, joined together with our customers to deliver thousands of units of soups and salads to front-line medical staff all over the Washington, DC area.
 Each week, we deliver food to: Sibley Memorial Hospital, George Washington University Hospital, MedStar Georgetown University Hospital, MedStar Washington Hospital Center, and more.
 We then extended the program to include organizations working with neighbors experiencing food insecurity.
-We're currently working with Francis on the Hill (working to assist our neighbors in Columbia Heights) as well as Yad Yehuda (an organization providing food assistance to our kosher neighbors in need).
+We’re currently working with Francis on the Hill (working to assist our neighbors in need in Columbia Heights) as well as Yad Yehuda (an organization providing food assistance to our kosher neighbors in need) and DC Food Project (providing food to students and their families).
 The need will only grow, and we plan to step up and help.
-To make a donation to our food donation program, please visit our local delivery page.
+If you’d like to join the effort, please consider adding a donation with your soup order.

 We next reached out to some of our local farmers.
 Many experienced a huge drop in sales because farmers markets drastically reduced their hours and availability.
 Also, many local farmers worked with local restaurants.
 That business disappeared overnight.
 In April we launched our Spring Valley Market Box delivery program.
 We now deliver hundreds of boxes of produce from one of our favorite local farms to neighbors all over the Washington DC metropolitan area.

 While jumping into action to help our neighbors, we also made sure to put our team’s safety first.